-3.5.6.1.4 Instruments, panels and consoles.
+3.5.6.1.5 Instruments, panels and consoles.
 All instruments, panels, and consoles shall be described and illustrated.
 Several configurations may be covered by one illustration labeled typical.
 Minor variations in number or type of controls and instruments shall be indicated by detailed views to the illustration and by notations in the key.
 The panels or console shall be shown more than once when major changes in configuration are involved.
+UAS instruments, panels and consoles include those on or within the ground control station and on or within the Data Link System.

-3.5.6.1.5 Canopies.
+3.5.6.1.6 Canopies.
 The canopies shall be described and illustrated.
 Several configurations may be covered by one illustration labeled typical.
 All normal and emergency canopy controls, both external and internal, shall be described and illustrated.

-3.5.6.1.6 Doors.
+3.5.6.1.7 Doors.
 All doors to include ramps, hatches, etc., controls for normal and emergency operations, and their sources of power shall be described.

-3.5.6.1.7 Seats.
+3.5.6.1.8 Seats.
 As applicable, pilot and other flight compartment seat controls shall be described and illustrated.
 Emergency and ejection seat controls, inertia reels, harnesses, and seat belts shall be described and illustrated in detail, emphasizing how they are affected by other systems.